Home

 Anatomy of Posture

-2. Postural Issues & Conditions –Become knowledgeable about postural issues such as thoracic mobility issues, hyperlordosis and kyphosis, and the vast variety of potential causal factors.
+2. Postural Issues & Conditions Be knowledgeable about postural issues such as thoracic mobility issues, hyperlordosis and kyphosis, and the vast variety of potential causal factors.

 Core Anatomy

-1. Core Form & Function – Have an understanding of the foundational anatomy of the core, including the function of the individual muscles and the core as a whole.
+1. Core Form & Function Understand the foundational anatomy of the core, including the function of the individual muscles and the core as a whole.

 3. TA & Engaging Deeper Abs Be knowledgeable about the TA and how to effectively teach engagement of the deeper abdominals.

-4. Pelvic Floor – Become proficient in describing the pelvic floor, its role in core functioning, potential issues, and teachings that can contribute to pelvic floor health.
+4. Pelvic Floor Be proficient in describing the pelvic floor, its role in core functioning, potential issues, and teachings that can contribute to pelvic floor health.

 Physiology